ottolan0728/Dynamic-Parallel-Machine-Scheduling-with-Deep-Q-network/README.md

 ``DQN.py`` - The code of DQN optimization | <strong> Agent Optimization </strong>

     This file is to optimize DQN agents.
 After the agent interacts with an instance (finished assigning all jobs), the optimization of the agent is executed in this file.
-The parameters to be adjusted are the parameters in ``early stopping'', and 134 The number of steps in the row, that is, how many epochs to update the target
+The parameters that need to be adjusted are the ones in "early stopping" and the number of steps in line 134, which represents how many epochs to update Target network.

 ``util.py`` - The code of other functions